 11-year-old Anna's family live in Czechoslovakia, where the Communists saved the country from the Nazis at the end of World War II — but now they don't feel safe under the authoritarian regime.
 Her father had to flee the country to avoid arrest, and Anna, her mother, and her sister know they're in danger.
 So the family escapes, hoping to reunite with Papa even though they don't know where he is or have any way to contact him.
 As they hide from authorities and struggle to survive, the family realizes they'll have to put their trust in strangers, no matter the risk.
 Based on the author's family history, and including several anecdotes from the real-life Anna, this thrilling novel about escaping Czechoslovakia after the 1948 Communist takeover captures a riveting yet little-known part of history.

 With girls surrounded by messages about love, sex, and romance, it's no wonder that their own feelings can be confusing sometimes!
-They may want to know if they're ready to date, or how to tell if someone likes them; they may have questions about crushes on girls, or even wonder if it's normal that they don't have a crush on anyone yet.
+They may want to know if they're ready to date or how to tell if someone likes them.
+Along with exploring crushes on boys, it's also inclusive for girls who are lesbian, bisexual, or still figuring out their attraction.
 This guide from the American Girl Library provides plenty of guidance!
 With quizzes, tips, and stories from real-life girls, this book provides age-appropriate advice on a variety of topics, from what activities are great for a first date to what to do if someone crosses your boundaries.
 Throughout, it reminds girls that the best relationship is one that lets you stay true to YOU.

 In 1942, young Rachel Cohen is staying at the Sèvres Children's Home outside Paris, enjoying a newfound passion for photography and trying not to worry too much about the war.
 But when the Nazis invade, the Jewish girl must reinvent herself as the Catholic Catherine Colin and hide with the help of the French resistance.
 Still, she takes as many photographs as she can; as one of her teachers tells her, "We’ll need these testimonies."
 This spellbinding graphic novel, based on the real-life story of author Julia Billet's mother's war experience, captures the fear and trauma of World War II, but also hope, generosity, and sacrifice, as everyday heroes step forward to help people like Catherine survive.